Fathers' mental health in the news:

 When it comes to mental health, we need to change attitudes in the media, the workplace, at school and university, and across society.
 In this modern age, a great way to raise awareness about mental health is through the use of blogs, written by inspirational people with powerful lived-experience stories.
-Some of my favourite mental health bloggers are featured here.
-We can also use social media, including Twitter and Facebook, to raise awareness, tackle stigma, share news, and support service users and carers.
-You will find me on Twitter via @DrAndyMayers.
+Check out the mental health bloggers page for more information about some of the bloggers I admire.
+We can also use social media, including Twitter, Facebook, and LinkedIn to raise awareness, tackle stigma, share news, and support service users and carers.
+You will find me on Twitter (@DrAndyMayers), Instagram (@drandymayers) and LinkedIn.

 Changing how the media portrays mental health

-Mental Health and Policing
+Mental Health and criminal justice

 Children and young people

 Much of my work includes children and young people, notably through the impact of postnatal depression.
 This is also relevant to the work I undertake with DorPIP.
 However, some of this work also focuses specifically on young people's mental health, including behavioural, emotional and social difficulties.
 I have the pleasure of working with the inspiring people at Future Roots, a project in north Dorset that uses the therapeutic value of farming and the countryside to re-engage young people with learning through vocational training in agriculture and rural skills.
 We have recently completed a PhD project at the farm, which explored the potential benefits of this unique 'care farm'.
 You can find out more about this work on the Child and Family mental health research page.